FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training

 \subsection{FineMedLM-o1}

-FineMedLM is a model equipped with conversational and basic logical capabilities.
-To develop FineMedLM-o1 with advanced reasoning abilities, we first employed half of the o1-style long-form reasoning data for SFT, enabling the model to acquire initial reasoning capabilities.
-Subsequently, the remaining half of the data was used for DPO, further enhancing the model’s reasoning skills.
+We obtain FineMedLM by conducting a 3-stage SFT on Llama3.1-8B using carefully curated non-reasoning data.
+It is a model equipped with both dialogue abilities and medical knowledge but lacks deep reasoning capabilities.
+To develop FineMedLM-o1 with advanced reasoning capabilities, we apply DPO to FineMedLM.
+We first utilize dialogue data containing explicit reasoning traces to cold-start the model, thereby equipping it with preliminary reasoning capabilities.
+Subsequently, for each complex instruction, we perform preference learning using both the verified correct responses (which include reasoning processes) generated by QwQ and the verified incorrect responses generated by the cold-started model, in order to further enhance its ability to reason effectively.

-During the SFT stage, we randomly selected 17,000 samples from the FineMed subset, which included complex instructions and long-form reasoning responses, for training.
-The hyperparameters were set as follows: a learning rate of 5e-7, a batch size of 64, a sequence length of 8192, and 2 epochs.
-All other hyperparameters were kept consistent with those used for FineMedLM.
-In the DPO stage,we utilized all 33,000 samples to construct the DPO preference pair dataset, setting the beta value to 0.1 and training for 1 epoch, while keeping the other hyperparameters consistent with those used in the SFT stage.
+During the cold-start stage, we randomly select 12,800 samples from the FineMed subset for training, which includes complex instructions and long-form reasoning responses.
+The hyperparameters are set as follows: a learning rate of 5e-6, a batch size of 128, a sequence length of 8192, and 2 epochs.
+All other hyperparameters are kept consistent with those used for FineMedLM.
+In the preference learning stage, we utilize all 33,000 samples to construct the DPO dataset and train the model for one epoch with a learning rate of 1e-7, while keeping all other hyperparameters consistent with those used in the cold-start stage.